Butler, Adebayo lead Heat past Spurs in Mexico City - KVIA

 Miami trailed 84-80 entering the fourth, but a three point-play by Robinson put them ahead 87-86 with 10:31 left.
 The Heat had a 15-6 run and extended the lead to 103-93 on Adebayo’s dunk.

 “I believe you are doing the things to maybe house an NBA team here, the travelling, the climate, the food, the culture is great,” NBA Commissioner Adam Silver said before the game.
-“Our manifest destiny is to grow outside of the USA, and it makes sense to expand to the south, a very accessible market, there´s no timeline for it, but there´s no doubt that we will continue to consider Mexico (for expansion)”.
+“Our manifest destiny is to grow outside of the USA, and it makes sense to expand to the south, there´s no doubt that we will continue to consider Mexico (for expansion)”.

+In the meantime, Butler can always come back as a tourist to try something else.

+“The heat culture and the fans are everywhere here, I´m coming back, I think I´ll do a coffee tour now,”, added Butler.
+“I love different people I learned so much.”

 TIP-INS